Design a Fine-grained Authorization System with Capability-first Architecture

 Hard-coded programmingImperativeSequential

 The key to classify the frameworks is to check if it supports sequential logic during the policy evaluation.
-For instance, the if-else statements implicate the priorities during the calculation while bit operations do not require the state storage.
+For instance, the if-else statements implicate the priorities during the calculation, while bitwise operations are timeless and do not require the state storage during the evaluation.

-If you need if-else statements during the policy evaluation, I’d recommand not to use any low-code solutions to torture yourself.
+If you need if-else statements during the policy evaluation, I’d recommend not to use any low-code solutions to torture yourself.

 In recent work, I tried to use “Open Policy Agent(OPA)” so that I could modify the policies on the fly.
-Unexpectedly, the requirements from customers were not as declarative as low-code, including following rules.
+Unexpectedly, I found that in my try run

-• Required addtional work hours on the maintenance of high availability of OPA
+• Additional work hours on the maintenance of high availability of OPA instances

-After times of reworks, I gave up using OPA because our works were merely a translation between “customer’s prompt” and “handmade code”, which was an AI capable of.
+After times of reworks, I gave up using OPA because our works were merely a translation between “customer’s prompt” and “handcrafted code”.

-From my perspective, the most common mistake in system design I’ve made is over abstraction.
-There is no unified way to notate the constrains.
+The optimal design balances compliance needs, operational overhead, and team capacity, there is no unified way to notate the constrains.
 Conversely, the only approach to reduce the expenditure is to minify the code at an engineering level.